henningth/Monty-Hall/README.md

-# Monty-Hall
+# Monty-Hall Simulator

-Monty Hall Simulator
+Simulates the Monty Hall game, where the player can choose between N doors, and switch door with probability p.